ARM-software/abi-aa/aapcs64/aapcs64.rst

 +-------------------------------------------------------------------------+----------------------------------------------------+----------------------------------------------------------+

-Terms and Abbreviations
+Terms and abbreviations
 -----------------------

-This Document Uses the Following Abbreviations
+This document uses the following abbreviations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A32